KeeghanM/chess-training-app-2.0/README.md

 We welcome contributions from the community.
 Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.
 Please raise an issue first to discuss the idea/bug before opening a PR.

 ## License
-Source code for ChessTraining.app is released under the **GPL-3.0** License (or any later version).
-You are welcome to reuse any of the code yourself, but if you do so your combined work must also be released under the GPL. **You must release your source code** to your users.

-Please read more about GPL for JavaScript [here](greendrake.info/#nfy0).
+ChessTraining.app is open-sourced under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

 ## Support